Charitable Remainder Trust

 - An immediate and substantial income tax charitable deduction (subject to certain income limitations) for itemizers

-- Potential avoidance of current capital gains taxes when the trust is funded with long-term appreciated property
+- Potential to bypass current capital gains taxes when the trust is funded with long-term appreciated property

-- Reduction of your assets to reduce or avoid estate taxes
+- Reduction of your assets to minimize or avoid estate taxes

 - Substantial reduction of probate costs, taxes, and other estate transfer expenses